-• Methods for analyzing intensive longitudinal data
+• Methods for analyzing complex longitudinal data

 • Methods for jointly modeling longitudinal and time-to-event outcomes